Aman Tuleyev

-He ran for President of Russia in 1991, 1996 (withdrawing during the campaign) and 2000, coming fourth in both 1991 and 2000.
+Tuleyev ran for President of Russia in 1991, 1996 (withdrawing during the campaign) and 2000, coming fourth in both 1991 and 2000.

 Career in the Soviet Union

 Tuleyev was born to a Kazakh father and a half-Tatar half-Bashkir mother in Krasnovodsk, Turkmen SSR, USSR.

-Early at his career Tuleyev worked as a railway engineer.
+Early at his career, Tuleyev worked as a railway engineer.
 In 1964, he graduated from Tikhoretsky Railway Technical College with distinction.
-He then moved to Siberia, to be a railway clerk at the small railway settlement of Mundybash in the Kemerovo area, where he became stationmaster in 1969.
+He then moved to Siberia, to be a railway clerk at the small railway settlement of Mundybash in the Kemerovo area, where he became a stationmaster in 1969.
 In 1973, he graduated from the Novosibirsk Institute of Engineers as a railway engineer specialized in communication.
 From 1973 to 1978 he was railway station chief in the town of Mezhdurechensk.
 From 1978 to 1985 he worked at Novokuznetsk Railway Station, first as an assistant, and then as the chief of the Novokuznetsk branch of the Kemerovo Railway.
 In 1985, Tuleyev was appointed head of the Department of Transport and Communication in Kemerovo and in 1989 he became head of the Kemerovo Railway System.

-In 1990, he switched to politics and was elected to the Parliament of the Russian Soviet Federated Socialist Republic (RSFSR) from Kuzbas.
+In 1990, he switched to politics and was elected to the Parliament of the Russian Soviet Federative Socialist Republic (RSFSR) from Kuzbas.
 In March 1990, Tuleyev was elected chairman of the Kemerovo Regional Soviet.

-Political career in Russia

-Through most of the 1990s, he was a prominent politician of the Communist Party of Russian Federation.
-In August 1991, he supported the GKChP coup attempt.
-In January 1992, Tuleyev offered his resignation from the post of chairman of the Kemerovo Oblast Regional Council in protest against the policies of Yegor Gaidar, but the deputies voted to refuse his resignation.